Should my child do an apprenticeship or a degree?

 Ultimately, if they know the career direction in which they want to head, they need to have researched the best way to get there and compared the pros and cons of choosing the degree or apprenticeship route.

 Apprenticeships can be at degree level

 In many cases apprenticeships lead onto a university level qualification.
-Apprenticeships are now offered in a number of subjects including professional areas such as law and nursing.
-For example a school leaver at 18 may start an apprenticeship as a Nursing Associate which then leads on to a degree apprenticeship in Nursing.
-There are over 354 career areas it is possible to do a higher or degree apprenticeship in.
+Apprenticeships are now offered in a number of subjects including professional areas such as Law and Nursing.
+For example, a school leaver at 18 may start an Apprenticeship as a Nursing Associate which then leads on to a Degree Apprenticeship in Nursing.
+There are over 354 career areas that it is possible to do a higher or degree apprenticeship in.

-There are also 1000s of degree courses, offered at both colleges and universites.
+There are also 1000s of degree courses, offered at both colleges and universities.

-With so many choices is is crucial that your child has researched their career ideas to ensure they have chosen the best route for reaching their goals.
-For example, if your child wishes to become an engineer, do something in legal services or become a manager then a Higher Apprenticeship is a fantastic route into these careers.
+With so many choice it is crucial that your child has researched their career ideas to ensure they have chosen the best route for reaching their goals.

 Some jobs require specific degrees

 On the other hand, some careers require specific degrees from university study.